 FOR THE CRUMBLE

 - In a medium bowl, combine the oats, flour and brown sugar.
-Add the butter and use a pastry blender or your fingertips to mix and press it all together until well combined and clumping (notes).
+Add the butter and use a pastry cutter or your fingertips to mix and press it all together until well combined and clumping (notes).
 Place in the fridge.

 FOR THE FILLING

 - In a deep pie dish, combine the berries, sugar, cornflour and vanilla and mix well.
 Level them out and try to flatten it down a little to create a flat top.

 - Scatter the crumble topping over the top in small and big pieces – make sure it’s nice and thick and has gaps at the sides.